 Clinical trial data must also be approached with a critical eye and procedures must only be recommenced if there is clear evidence that it will work.
 For the most part, this doesn't seem to be the case.

 The National Health and Medical Research Council conducted a comprehensive assessment into the effectiveness of homoeopathic remedies.
 According to their final conclusions, there is no reliable evidence that these methods could offer any real effect to patients.
 In most studies that claimed this, there was little meaningful difference in the placebo control group and the set that received the homoeopathic treatment.

 With the uncertainty surrounding the effectiveness of alternative medications, having a reliable system on your end is all the more important.
-Dragon Medical Practice Edition 3 can offer your clinic an accurate voice transcription solution that can pick up on a range of medical terms from a number of established fields.
+Dragon Medical One can offer your clinic an accurate voice transcription solution that can pick up on a range of medical terms from a number of established fields.